knoxite/website/content/_index/features/flexible.md

 +++
-title = "Flexible"
+title = "Flexibility"

 [asset]
-  icon = "fas fa-cogs"
+  icon = "fas fa-expand"
 +++

 You can always extend your storage size or move your stored data to another machine